KittySou/boy-band-posters/README.md

-# Boyband posters
+# Boyband posters 😎
-<p>As one of Le Wagon's projects, the goal was to create an Airbnb clone app.</p>
+<p>As one of Le Wagon's projects, we built an Airbnb clone app under 5 days.</p>
+<p>This app allows you to rent and put up for rent boyband posters.</p>

 <br>
 <br>